 1. Experience Living in one of the Great Countries of the World

 England is one of the most economically and culturally important countries in the world.
 If you attend college in London, you have a wide assortment of attractions to visit during your leisure time.
 What’s more, there are several important structures worth seeing.
 For instance, you can see Buckingham Palace, Westminster Abbey, Big Ben and Kensington Palace.
 London also is the proud host to some of the most prestigious museums in the world, such as the British Museum and Tate Modern.
 Of course, if you’re looking for nightlife, you have multiple options.
-In detail, are nightclubs like Cargo, Fabric and Heaven.
+In detail, are nightclubs like Carwash, Fabric and Heaven.
 For live music, you have the O2 Arena and Royal Albert Hall.
 If that’s not enough, there are London Pub Crawls, Broadway shows and historic neighborhoods.

 2. Learn More About the History of England

-You will be able know more about the history simply by visiting some of the historical sites such as the Tower of London, Trafalgar Square and Baker Street.
+You will be able know more about the history simply by visiting some of the historical sites in London England.
+For instance, the Tower of London, Trafalgar Square and Baker Street.
 This magnificent city has a wealth of history whose prominence stretches thousands of years and fascinating attractions appear to be around practically every single corner.
 Equally important attractions are Kensington Palace and Westminster Abbey.
 In fact, in Westminster Abbey, you can see the graves of several famous Britons.
 In this case, you’ll see Stephen Hawking, Sir Isaac Newton and in Poets Corner, Charles Dickens.

 3. Improve your language skills